gustybear/website_academic/content/projects/x96_physec_chan_ran_ijam/index.md

 ### Background
 (Brian)
+You're writing about iJam and how it works, channel state information, and how iJam is vulnerable to multi-antenna setups

 ### Methodology
 (Willy) To predict the CSI for different antenna modes without sending the pilots symbols, Alice computes the angle of departure vector (AoD) using a subset of antenna modes dedicated for training.
 This can be modeled as follows: